-To obtain a ClinicalTrials.gov user account, please contact Karla Damus damusk@bu.edu, 358-7382.
-You will be assigned a username (case/space sensitive) and Ctgov will email instructions on how to set your password.
+To obtain a ClinicalTrials.gov user account, contact your institutional CTgov administrator.
+You will be assigned a username (case/space sensitive) and CTgov will email instructions on how to set your password.
 Your/the RP/PR's password can be reset as needed, just contact the PRS Administrator.
 The organization name will be either BostonMC or BostonU